FirmoDaniel/A-Better-Puppers/README.md

 The site's puprose is to provide information on general canine health.
 Be that physical, mental or social.
 Through a series of responsive questionaires we evalute dietery needs and optimal excercise duration.
 We also provide 'the four keys' which address the most common mistakes involving socialising a dog.
 The aim is to help onwers learn through simple changes they can make to their pets everyday life.
-There is a repeated drive for users to visit our socila media pages for further engagement.
+There is a repeated drive for users to visit our social media pages for further engagement.

 What separates the site from others is our 'Pet First' approach.
 Above all else our goal is wider awaremness of the simple things we can all do to improve our pet's life.